 Chilli peppers have a compound called capsaicin.
 This makes your taste buds feel like they're on fire.
 From the mild jalapeño to the hot habanero, there's a chilli pepper for every taste.

 Join us as we explore the history, science, and global diversity of chilli peppers.
-Learn how these amazing can add flavor to your life.
+Learn how these amazing fruits can add flavor to your life.

 The Fiery History of Chilli Peppers